dylanroy/slackbot-template/README.md

 This is a template for a very simple Slack Bot.

 ## Quick Start
-To get started quickly navigate to the [Getting Started Documentation](GETTINGSTARTED.md).
+To get started quickly navigate to the [Getting Started Documentation](GETTINGSTARTED.md) or this set of [Google Slides](https://docs.google.com/presentation/d/1V1ybsmyi_5zZGDOjuKyBV2z3LbxBXt9MKkoBlk1qHQw/).

 ## Todo
  * Webhook IPython Notebook